 Employment After Retirement

 STRS Ohio retirees may choose to be reemployed after retirement.
 This section provides information about the rules associated with reemployment and your service retirement benefit.
 If you are considering any type of reemployment after retirement, please review STRS Ohio’s Employment After Retirement brochure carefully.
 It explains restrictions on reemployment, potential benefits forfeited, primary and secondary employment, and the reemployment benefit, as well as important information about health care eligibility during employment after retirement.

 Ohio law may require public notice if you are returning to a position with the employer from which you retired; please contact your employer for details.

 One-Day Break in Service

-To be eligible for service retirement, there must be a minimum one-day break in service between the last day of employment as an active member and the first day of employment as a reemployed retiree in an STRS Ohio-covered position.
+To be eligible for service retirement, there must be a minimum one-day break in service between the last day of employment as an active STRS Ohio member and the first day of employment as a reemployed retiree in an STRS Ohio-covered position.
 This one day must be the last workday of the month before the service retirement date or the first workday of the retirement month.
 The one-day break must be a normal workday and cannot be a Saturday, Sunday or holiday.
 The one-day break in service does not apply if your reemployment is with an employer other than the employer you retired from.
 It also does not apply to employment covered by Ohio Public Employees Retirement System (OPERS) or School Employees Retirement System (SERS).

 - For example, if your service retirement date is July 1 and: